 Thomas Griffiths, Private, 58287, Welsh Regiment.
 Thomas was born in Llandovery in 1896, the son of Gwilym and Elizabeth Griffiths.
 By 1901 the family had moved to Railway View, Cwmllynfell.
 Thomas worked as a colliery hauler before being called up and enlisted at Cardiff into the 3rd Battalion, South Wales Borderers on 24 April 1918.
 He was posted to France on 31 August 1918 to join the 5th Battalion, South Wales Borderers, but was instead posted to the 13th Battalion, Welsh Regiment (2nd Rhondda), which was by then taking part in the final offensive, attached to 114 Brigade, 48th (Welsh) Division.
 He joined up with the battalion near Sailly-Saillisel, to the east of the old Somme battlefields, just as the division had forced the crossing of the Canal du Nord.
 The division then went into reserve before taking up the offensive again, in front of the village of Gouzeaucourt.
 During the early hours of 18 September 1918, 114 Brigade launched its assault, tasked with the capture of African and Heather Trenches (the Green Line), and then to press on and take the trenches south-west of Gouzeaucourt.
 Thomas was one of many men killed during the days fighting.
 The 22-year-old has no known grave and is commemorated on panel 7 of the Vis-en-Artois Memorial, Haucourt, France.

 James William Harries, Private, US Army.
 James was born on 23 September 1890, the son of William and Ann Harries, of Glencoe House Cwmllynfell.
 He had migrated to America prior to the war, and lived at King County, Washington.
-He enlisted into the US Army and was posted to France with the American Expeditionary Force.
-Little else is known of James, but his brother David also served in the British army and was home on leave in February 1916.
-It is possible that James was among the 116,000 Americans who died in France in 1918, but he is not listed on the ABMC database, so little other information about him can presently be traced.
+He enlisted into the US Army and was posted to France with the 18th Engineer Regiment of the American Expeditionary Force.
+James became ill and died of Lobar Pneumonia whilst serving in France.
+He was originally buried in the US Cemetery in Merignac in the Gironde but after the war his grave was exhumed and his body was sent to Southampton on the ship Seamew, arriving there on 24 Jan 21.
+Nothing more is presently known of him.
+His brother David also served in the British army and was home on leave in February 1916.

 William Morris Hughes, Private, 44185, Royal Welsh Fusiliers.
 William was the son of William Henry Hughes and Margaret Hughes, of Derhyn, Clwtybont, Ebenezer, Caernarfonshire.
 He lived at Cwmllynfell prior to the war, and worked there as a collier.
 He enlisted in the village into the Royal Welsh Fusiliers on 11 December 1915 and was posted to France, landing in Rouen on 17 June 1917, before being posted to the 2nd Battalion, Royal Welsh Fusiliers.
 The battalion was by then at Ypres, attached to 19 Brigade, 33rd Division, and was preparing to take part in the forthcoming offensive at Ypres.
 The battalion spent the first two weeks of September in pleasant billets near St. Omer and on 15 September 1917 began marching towards the battle area and by the 21st had been placed in XI Corps reserve, relieving the 23rd Division between the Menin Road and Black Watch Corner on the 24th.
 On the following day the Germans counter-attacked, but were held back and during the night of 25-26 September 1917 the 2nd RWF moved forwards through the devastated landscape and received their orders to attack at noon on the following day.
 When the battalion advanced on 26 September 1917 the men immediately came under heavy fire and many casualties were suffered.
 William was among the many dead suffered by the battalion during the day.
 The 25-year-old has no known grave and is commemorated on panels 63-65 of the Tyne Cot Memorial, Belgium.
 William is not named on the Cwmllynfell list.